-This good result is obtained with two different combinations of the indexes.
-The first combination in Table \ref{cwehyclus} only considers the first derivatives of the data, while the second one includes all the data available.
-In this case, it is clear that having information about the velocity of temperature and precipitation turns to be important to obtain a classification in four groups.
-On the other hand, Table \ref{cwcomp} shows the results of the other methodologies used for clustering.
-In that table, the best mean RI is obtained by EHyClus when considering uniform weights, follows to EHyClus with weights proportional to the covariance of each component.
-This is a good indicator that EHyClus performs well to cluster multivariate functional data.
+These indices are applied to the curves, and consider the dimensionality of the data, respecting the units of the various dimensions when doing comparisons to the other curves.
+Consequently, the resultant values of \textbf{MEI} and \textbf{MHI} for a given curve are in the range between 0 and 1.
+As a result, the dataset derived from applying these indices to the original dataset is devoid of dissimilar scales, thereby obviating the need for data normalization.